 Caribbean Business is reporting that Republican presidential candidate Mitt Romney’s campaign website is now posting a promise to advance statehood for Puerto Rico if even a slim majority choose that option in the upcoming plebiscite vote.

 “There are forty-seven percent of the people who will vote for the president no matter what….These are people who pay no income tax,” said Mitt Romney at a now well-known fundraising event.
-The quote has overtaken political discourse, becoming fodder for television newscasts and Obama campaign commercials.
+The quote became fodder for television newscasts and Obama campaign commercials.
+Many Americans were startled to learn that nearly half of all U.S. households… Read more »

 Puerto Rican voters in Florida are targeted in a new Spanish-language television commercial launched by the Obama campaign that criticizes Mitt Romney for saying he would have opposed Justice Sonia Sotomayor’s appointment to the U.S. Supreme Court.